 A shotgun can be an excellent choice for defending your home’s outdoor parameters especially if you are in a rural area.
-Consider a shotgun if defending your home from dangerous animals, like bears.
+Consider a shotgun if defending your home from dangerous animals, like bears, wolves or mountain lions.

 Shotgun rounds are going to shred the interior walls; hitting people behind them.
 This is important to consider if there are multiple people in the home, including in kids’ bedrooms.
 Bullets can travel and pass through interior walls several rooms away.

 In addition, bullets can travel through exterior walls and possible hit innocent bystanders, neighbors and into neighbor’s homes.

 Would I use one?
 If it was all I had, yes.
 However, I’ve had a lot of training and experience using them (as a police officer, tactical officer, private contractor and in the military along with additional years of training as a civilian).

 In my opinion, the best gun for home defense is an AR-15, not a shotgun.
 Another good option is a pistol.
 Shotguns are long and they can be heavy.
 They require two hands to operate, and the recoil can be significant.

 - Tactical and Self Defense